Assets and Liabilities: When Do They Exist?

 Date Written: February 14, 2018

-In this paper, we investigate whether the current references to probability in standard setters’ conceptual definitions of assets and liabilities cause individuals to believe that the probability of a future transfer of economic benefits must be above some meaningful threshold for an asset or a liability to exist—a belief that is contrary to standard setters’ intent.
-Results of multiple experiments indicate that the majority of individuals do use a high probability threshold to determine asset existence whereas, in a liability context, the majority use a very low threshold.
-Thus, even under ceteris paribus conditions, liabilities are more frequently judged to exist than assets—a phenomenon analogous to accounting conservatism as has been discussed in terms of the performance statement.
-These findings are robust to variations in context and alternative approaches to judging existence.
+In this paper, we investigate whether the current references to probability in standard setters’ conceptual definitions of assets and liabilities cause individuals to believe that the probability of a future transfer of economic benefits must be above some meaningful threshold for an asset or a liability to exist — a belief that is contrary to standard setters’ intent.
+Results of multiple experi-ments indicate that the majority of individuals do use a high probability threshold to determine asset existence whereas, for liabilities, the majority use a very low threshold.
+Thus, even under ceteris paribus conditions, liabilities are more frequently judged to exist than assets — a phenomenon analogous to accounting conservatism as has been discussed in terms of the performance statement.
+These findings are robust to variation in formal training and in type of liability, and cannot be explained by alternative approaches to judging existence.
 Our study provides important insights for standard setters as they continue work on their missions to update their Conceptual Frameworks and for researchers regarding the role of conservatism on the balance sheet.